Forte de Santo Antônio da Barra: Barra Lighthouse

 The Barra Lighthouse (Farol da Barra), also known as the Santo Antônio Lighthouse (Farol de Santo Antônio), was built in the center of the fort in the 17th century.
 The primitive structure was replaced in 1839 by a structure built in England.
 It was dedicated by Dom Pedro II of Brazil.
 The lighthouse is a 22 m-high tapered tower constructed of masonry and painted with black and white bands.

 Protected status

-The Santo Antônio da Barra Fort is protected as a historic structures by the National Institute of Historic and Artistic Heritage.
+The Santo Antônio da Barra Fort is protected as a historic structure by the National Institute of Historic and Artistic Heritage.
 The fort and lighthouse were listed as a historic structure in 1938.

 Access

 The Santo Antônio da Barra Fort is open to the public and may be visited.